-***PLEASE NOTE: THE GLENNON ARCHIVES ARE CURRENTLY CLOSED FOR ASSESSMENT AND RESTRUCTURING UNTIL FURTHER NOTICE.
+ACCESS TO THE GLENNON ARCHIVES PHYSICAL COLLECTIONS ARE CURRENTLY CLOSED UNTIL FURTHER NOTICE.
 Although the digital collection is fully accessible online, we are unable to process Appointment Requests at this time.
 If you have a research request, please fill out a Research Request form, found HERE.
 We will respond to requests in the order that they are submitted. ***

 Welcome to Digital Collections, the online access to the Glennon Archives’ museum, photograph and archives collections.